neilbrown/gnubee-tools/README.md

 1/ doing the full build on the GnuBee

-2/ setting up "ssh" access to the GnuBee, an providing the address in GNUBEE_SSH_HOST in the config file
+2/ setting up "ssh" access to the GnuBee, and providing the address in GNUBEE_SSH_HOST in the config file

 3/ Running "gbmake chroot" to create a local Debian filesystem using "debootstrap".
 This can be run on any Linux distro (tested on openSUSE).
-   This option is a little fragile as some library dependencies need to be hard-codes, but might change in the future.

 If you are using a GnuBee you will need various packages installed.
 To install them run: